aayushb007/aayushb007/README.md

 - 👋 Hi, I’m Aayush Chauhan
 - 👀 I’m interested in web developments
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m MEAN/MERN stack Developer
 - 💞️ I’m looking to collaborate on new and unique projects
 - 📫 How to reach me https://aayush.works/